- Video: Recovering After a C Section Delivery

 - Fibrous foods are recommended because it helps with the bowel movements

-Tips to Recover Faster after Cesarean delivery
+Tips to Recover Faster after Caesarean delivery

 You can follow these recovery tips to heal faster: